vercel/next.js/docs/migrating/from-create-react-app.md

 ## Static Assets and Compiled Output

 Create React App uses the `public` directory for the [entry HTML file](https://create-react-app.dev/docs/using-the-public-folder).
 It is located at the project's root.
 Next.js uses it for static assets.
-When migrating from Create React App, the location of the `public` directory remains same.
+When migrating from Create React App, the location of the `public` directory is the same.
 It's possible to add static assets in this directory, but Create React App recommends importing them directly from JavaScript files.

 - Move any images, fonts, or other static assets to `public`.
 - Convert `index.html` (the entry point of your application) to Next.js.
 Any `<head>` code should be moved to a [custom `_document.js`](/docs/advanced-features/custom-document.md).
 Any shared layout between all pages should be moved to a [custom `_app.js`](/docs/advanced-features/custom-app.md).